 By Dennis Rainey

-America is divided on so many fronts—disparity between the rich and poor, civil discontent, racial injustice, political strife and hatred.
+America is divided on so many fronts—political strife, disparity between the rich and poor, civil discontent, racial injustice.
 Mistrust abounds in all segments of society, in 360 degrees.
-Our great nation is a mess.
+Our great nation feels like a mess.

-I’m reminded that God uses the “ashes” in our lives to bring us and others back to Him.
-After all, isn’t Christmas all about “Peace on earth?”
+I’m reminded that God uses the difficult times in our lives to bring us and others back to Him.
+After all, isn’t Christmas all about “Peace on earth”?

 Longfellow’s context was also one of national division, the Civil War, as well as personal loss.
 His wife, Fannie, had died when her dress caught fire.
 Henry tried to put the fire out by smothering the flame with his own body, but it was too late.
 Then two years later his 18-year-old son Charley left home and signed up to serve in Lincoln’s Union Army.

 On December 1, 1863, Longfellow was having dinner with his family when he received a war telegram stating his son Charley had been severely wounded in battle.
-Surgeons warned Henry that his son could face lifelong paralysis.
+Surgeons were concerned about paralysis, and they warned he would face a very long recovery.

 A paragraph from Justin Taylor’s blog post sets the stage for the war taking place in Longfellow’s heart: